MM16z/mm16z-webboard-nextjs-typescript/README.md

 #update log #5 => trust device login// #on going

 TODO :
-#1.like/unlike onchange value state // later
+#1.like/unlike onchange value state //done
-#2.mobile/responsive editinput navigate to top window
+#2.mobile/responsive editinput navigate to top window // onhoing

 Fixed :
 #1.use browser refresh when auth is out of session